Enter the Wu-Tang (36 Chambers): Subsequent Wu-Tang work

 Following Enter the Wu-Tang's success, the individual members of the group negotiated and signed solo contracts with a variety of different labels: Method Man signed with Def Jam, Ol' Dirty Bastard with Elektra, GZA with Geffen Records, and Ghostface Killah with Epic Records.
 This expansion across the music industry was an element of RZA's stated plan for industry-wide domination, wherein "All Wu releases are deemed to be 50 percent partnerships with Wu-Tang Productions and each Wu member with solo deal must contribute 20 percent of their earnings back to Wu-Tang Productions, a fund for all Wu members".

 On Enter the Wu-Tang's effect on the group and the music industry, the Milwaukee Journal's Aaron Justin-Szopinski wrote "The Wu showed us that a hip-hop group can control its own destiny in the tangled web of the industry.
 It owns publishing rights, controls its samples and has 90% influence over its career.
 And that control, that outlook for the future, is what makes it the best."
 Wu-Tang Clan have released seven subsequent group albums since Enter the Wu-Tang, including Wu-Tang Forever (1997), which is certified as a quadruple platinum record.
 None of the subsequent Wu-Tang Clan albums have garnered the critical accolades that their debut was accorded.

 In 2013, the group reunited, at the behest of RZA, for an album and tour celebrating the 20th anniversary of the album's release.
 The album was titled A Better Tomorrow and the tour included dates throughout the United States, Europe, and Russia.
-All original members of the group who performed on Enter the Wu-Tang participated in both the tour and reunion album, excepting Ol' Dirty Bastard, who died in 2004.
+All original members of the group who performed on Enter the Wu-Tang participated in both the tour and reunion album; Ol' Dirty Bastard was the exception, as he died in 2004.